Wales consider Cymru name change after World Cup

 "Internationally we feel we have a bit more work to do yet.
 So we are going to this World Cup as Wales.

-"But I think 2023 will be a year when we have a good discussion with all the different stakeholders - whether that's Governments, our own boards, councils and decision-making bodies, staff, club and players.
+"But I think 2023 will be a year when we have a good discussion with all the different stakeholders - whether that's governments, our own boards, councils and decision-making bodies, staff, club and players.

 "We're a very open democratic organisation and we don't just unilaterally decide today to do something like that.